Mega Millions: Here’s what’s more likely than you winning

-AUSTIN, Texas (KXAN) — Being struck by lightning, being killed by a shark — what do they have in common?
+AUSTIN, Texas— Being struck by lightning, being killed by a shark — what do they have in common?

 They’re much more likely to happen than you winning the Mega Millions jackpot.